yoondl0108/Digital_Logic_Design_Portfolio/README.md

 | **03**  |      **FSM**      | Finite State Machine design & applications | Digital Lock, Vending Machine |
 | **04**  |     **Memory**    | SRAM design and system integration         | SRAM, Memory Controller       |

-### ⚠️ Academic Integrity Warning
-This repository contains solutions for **Digital Logic Design** assignments.
-These codes are intended for **educational reference and portfolio purposes only**.

-If you are a student currently taking this course:
-- Please **do not copy/paste** these codes directly into your assignments.
-- Plagiarism is a serious violation of academic integrity.

 -------

 *Created by Sungyoon Jung.*